15 May Declaring War on Weight Gain

 It’s a war out there and the battle is the battle of the bulge.
-The one around your waist and butt.
 We are here to help you in your battle to be better.
-Therefore we are declaring war on waiting gain.
+Therefore we are declaring war on weight gain.
 Here’s a good battle plan to get you back on track.

 Drink Your Food – Gandhi once said that “we should drink our food and eat our drink”.
 What he was saying is take time and chew your food and take small sips of water.
 In general, people tend to eat too much, too fast and for all the wrong reasons.
 You won’t get sunk by bad eating habits if you take the time to understand what you’re doing wrong.
 It takes time for the body to tell the brain that it ‘s full.
 So the faster you eat, the less likely you are to feel satiated, and the more likely you are to overeat.
 Slowing down and learning to pace yourself, will almost certainly result in fewer calories being consumed.